Mer de Noms: Critical reception

 AllMusic critic Ned Raggett praised the album's instrumentation and composition, praising "the addicting combination of Keenan's aching voice and Howerdel's accomplished songs and production skills made for one of 2000's best splashes in whatever was left of 'modern rock'."
 Entertainment Weekly critic Marc Weingarten praised the album for maintaining the artistic influence of Maynard's work with Tool without sounding quite as ominous, and that it melded well with Howerdel's "leavening guitar shrapnel with genuinely pretty melodies and frilly production flourishes".
 Melody Maker commented: "This is Killing Joke and Jane's Addiction; this is Soundgarden and Alice In Chains; Keenan's gorgeously intimate voice is shoved up front throughout and it's his throat's suckable folds that draw you deeper in."
 NME wrote: "In exploring their corrupt visions, A Perfect Circle have created a work of morbid beauty.
 In terms of darkness, it eclipses nearly everything else."
 Rolling Stones Pat Blashill stated: "A Perfect Circle sound like a desperate dream of what rock used to be."
 Tyler Fisher of Sputnikmusic was positive in his assessment of the album, writing: "Among these brilliant songs, the album has much more to offer, most songs being extremely melodic and beautiful, a sound A Perfect Circle embraces on Thirteenth Step and takes to another level."
 Stuart Green of Exclaim! described the album as "a fairly straight ahead rock record, at least by Tool standards," further adding: "And with the addition of violin, courtesy of bassist Paz Lenchantin, flute and other prog-rock trappings, the record takes on a much more dynamic edge while retaining its ball-breaking heaviness."

-In 2005, Mer de Noms was ranked number 443 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
-The album was also included as number 15 in Loudwire's "Best Debut Hard Rock Albums."
+In 2005, Mer de Noms was ranked No. 443 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+The album was also included as No. 15 in Loudwire's "Best Debut Hard Rock Albums."
 In 2016, Metal Hammer included it on their "10 essential alt-metal albums" list; four years later, they also cited it as one of the 20 best metal albums of 2000.